ucbrise/flor/docs/checkpoints.md

     torch.save({"model": net.state_dict()}, "ckpt.pth")
 ```

-FlorDB mirrors that save into `.flor/obj_store/<tstamp>/`, one snapshot per
+FlorDB writes a second, independent copy into `.flor/obj_store/<tstamp>/`,
-epoch.
-Your own `ckpt.pth` is written exactly as before.
+named by the iteration it was taken at.
+Your own `ckpt.pth` is written exactly
+as before.

+Mirroring is rate-limited: at most one snapshot every `ckpt_interval_s`
+(default 60 seconds), so a fast loop produces a mirror every *minute*, not
+every epoch.
+Replay restarts from the nearest one it finds.

 ## Non-torch objects